 Volcano Farmers Market

-Volcano Village is worth visiting no matter what.
+Volcano Village is worth visiting, no matter what.
 The opportunity to explore one of Hawaii’s coolest and most unique farmers' markets while you’re there is even better.
-Flowers, herbs, tons of locally grown food, and lots of arts and crafts all abound here.
+Flowers, herbs, tons of locally grown food, and many arts and crafts abound here.
 Any Sunday morning spent here is a morning well spent.